-New rows are inserted above or below the selected row.
+New rows are inserted above or below the specified row.

 To add one row: